 The Two-Day Discovery Workshop is exactly what it sounds like: a place to discover what cold wax and oil can do, how the materials behave, and how your own creative instincts begin to show up once you start working.

-Day One will always focus on the practical foundations of cold wax and oil.
-We’ll cover the basics through hands-on studio work, including how to handle the materials, build surfaces, create texture, explore layering, and begin understanding general concepts such as color, contrast, balance, mark-making, and composition.
+Day One focuses on the practical foundations of cold wax and oil through hands-on studio work.
+We’ll cover how to handle the materials, build surfaces, create texture, explore layering, and begin understanding color, contrast, balance, mark-making, and composition.

-Before class, you’ll receive a PDF guide so you can come in with a little background knowledge and feel ready to begin.
-Once we’re together, the focus is hands-on.
-We’ll work with the materials, build surfaces, experiment with texture, look at color and contrast, and talk about how a painting begins to organize itself.
+Before class (about 7-10 days), you’ll receive a PDF guide and FAQ link so you can come in with a little background knowledge and feel ready to begin.
+Once we’re together, the focus is hands-on: working with materials, building surfaces, experimenting with texture, and talking about how a painting begins to organize itself.

 These classes are designed to be fun, creative, and inspirational while still giving you a clear introduction to the cold wax and oil process.
 This is not about perfection.
 It’s about learning, trying, responding, and discovering what happens when you let the process lead you somewhere unexpected.